gradle/gradle/design-docs/dependency-management-for-jvm-components.md

         - property `managedCalculatedProp` with `managed = true`, `writable = false`, `@Custom("managedCalculated")` annotation
         - method `isBuildable()` is ignored because it's not a property (we don't handle `is` prefixes yet)
         - method `getTime()` is ignored because we cannot handle return type
+- subtype annotation is retained in schema over matching super-type annotation
+    - managed super-type has a property annotated with `@Custom("managed")`
+    - managed subtype has the same property annotated with `@Custom("overridden-managed`)`
+    - extracted schema contains the annotation specified for the subtype property

 ### Implementation